 Guilty Pleasures Portrait # 2

 My piece is the second part of a series I'm working on of guilty pleasures.
 When Marin began talking about the idea for model misbehavior I was really excited about it, thinking that it was going to work well in this series.
 I am mainly 2D in my work so this piece was a real stretch for me, there were many, many failed attempts before I completed it.
-It is mostly constructed out of plywood, paper mache and paper clay.
+It is mostly constructed out of plywood, paper mache and paper clay.-Hannah Dansie

 Harold the Mouse Deer

+Segment 16 is interested in the connections and similarities between humans and other mammals.
 Harold is a shy creature who is always embarrassed by unwanted attention.
 He would often indulge in long, dramatic pauses every time he felt the urge.

 -Segment 16 Art Collective